AzureCAT-GSI/Cloud-Patterns-and-Anti-Patterns/README.md

 [[Source Code](./Demo%201%20-%20Storage%20Table%20Insert/TableStorage.Client)]

 ## Session objectives
-* Focus on Design Patterns impacting the Quality Attributes of a cloud based solution
+* Focus on Design Patterns impacting the Quality Attributes of cloud solutions
-* Disucss interesting use cases of solving problems in the cloud
+* Discuss interesting use cases of solving problems in the cloud
 * Provide proven practices for predictable results
 * Discuss common pitfalls customers fall into